Battle of Kvareli

 The Battle of Kvareli (ყვარლის ბრძოლა) took place between the Kingdoms of Kartli and Kakheti and the Avar Khanate as well as its tributaries in 1755.
-Nursal-Bey led a Dagestan and Jar-Balakan army laid siege to the castle at Kvareli.
+Nursal-Bey, leading a Dagestani and Jar-Balakan army, laid siege to the castle at Kvareli.

 Background

 Throughout the 1720s-50s, Avar Khanate raids were a constant threat to the Kingdom of Georgia's successor states.
 Though chiefly of small scale, these assaults were frequent enough to be rather devastating to the fragmentized countries, with the marauders taking hostages and pillaging the border settlements.
 From time to time, these attacks evolved into major military operations involving thousands of troops and conducted by the Dagestani feudal warlords, often in alliance with either the Persians or Ottomans.
 The Kingdom of Kakheti and Kingdom of Kartli were the two eastern Georgian kingdoms that suffered the most.
 Often taken by surprise, the Georgians failed to build up an effective defense mechanism against these raids largely due to the permanent internal wars and rivalry among the Georgian politicians, especially from the House of Mukhrani.

-In 1744, Teimuraz II of Kartli and his son Heraclius II of Kakheti re-established the kingdoms of Kartli and Kakheti from their overlord, Nader Shah, and joined their forces to check the Dagestani assaults.
+In 1744, Teimuraz II and his son Heraclius II of Kakheti re-established the kingdoms of Kartli and Kakheti from their overlord, Nader Shah, and joined their forces to check the Dagestani assaults.
 From 1750 to 1755, they successfully repulsed a large coalition of the Dagestani clans led by the Avar khan Nursal Bey.
 In 1774, Heraclius II created a special military force that initially, under the command of Heraclius's son Levan, served as an effective instrument against the Dagestani marauders.
 However, facing an internal crisis in his kingdom, Heraclius was unable to finally eliminate the threats from the Caucasian mountaineers.